A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Preliminaries

-Notice that definition \eqref{bb} does not depend on the choice of $\lambda$, given that $\Psi_\delta$ is one-homogenous.
-Properties of the energy $B_\delta$ which are relevant in the following analysis are summarized in Lemma \ref{lem:prop B} (for a proof see, e.g., \cite[Proposition 2.6]{bf}).
+where $\lambda \in \M^+(X_\Om)$ is an arbitrary measure such that $\rho,m,\mu \ll \lambda$.
+Definition \eqref{bb} does not depend on the choice of $\lambda$, as $\Psi_\delta$ is one-homogeneous.
+Properties of the energy $B_\delta$ which are relevant in the following analysis are summarized in Lemma~\ref{lem:prop B} (for a proof see \cite[Proposition~2.6]{bf}).
+We now introduce a coercive version of $B_\delta$: Set